 Substitutions

 - Egg - Try a plant-based egg substitute for a vegan or egg-free dish.
-And if you don't want egg either, you can abandon the use of egg or bread crumbs and just season it with spices, salt, and pepper.
+If you don't want eggs, you can abandon the use of eggs or breadcrumbs and just season it with spices, salt, and pepper.

 - Mayonnaise - Try Japanese mayonnaise or vegan mayo for a vegan meal.